 Rotate plants yearly so that the same garden bed does not see nightshade family members more than one year in four.
 This can be done by dividing the garden into four equal quarters.
 In any one year, three-fourths of your garden should NOT be growing nightshade plants.
-Nightshade family members include chilies and Bell peppers, tomatoes, tomatillos, eggplants, potatoes, and tobacco.
+Nightshade family members include chilies and Bell peppers, tomatoes, tomatillos, eggplants, potatoes, and golden berries.
 This will discourage the build-up of soil-borne diseases common to nightshades.

 Use containers only for plants that produce small chili pods such as Chiltepins and ornamentals.
 The roots of large pod plants need more space than a container can provide.
 If using containers, the sides should be white or a light color to prevent the sun from baking the roots.

 Avoid planting chilies near beans, any cabbage family member, or fennel.
 The roots of these plants produce chemicals in the soil that stunt or harm chilies or vigorously compete for the same nutrients.

 Good nearby companions for chilies are basil, carrot, geraniums, onion, marjoram, oregano, and parsley.
 Their aromas deter some insect pests.
 Allow some of the parsley and basil to flower.
 This will attract hoverflies which prey on aphids.
 Because aphids prefer them, geraniums in pots are used as a trap crop, sacrificed to protect chilies and other edibles.